illandril/FoundryVTT-hotbar-uses/README.md

 If an item has 0 uses left, or if the currently controlled actor doesn't have the item for a macro, the macro will have no number, a red outline, and appear slightly dimmed.

 If an item has no uses (ex. weapons without a resource consumption), or if a macro is not an item macro, its appearance is left unchanged.

+# Systems Supported
+This module currently supports the following systems:
+* DnD5e
+* Shadow of the Demon Lord

 # Custom Macro Support
 For those who create more complicated macros, you can add a Uses counter by adding a comment to your macro's command.
 There are a few varieties of comments that this module will recognize...